Peter Ferbrache: Political career

 Standing again, he was re-elected at the 2020 general election and then in a secret ballot of deputies on 16 October 2020 he beat the incumbent to become president of the Policy and Resources Committee.

+On 13 December 2023 Ferbrache lost a vote of no confidence resulting in his removal as president of the Policy and Resources Committee.

+He was unsuccessful in securing re-election at the 2025 general election held on 18 June 2025, ending his second period of service in the States of Guernsey.

 Personal life

 He is married with four children.